s-peiran/tp/docs/UserGuide.md

 - **Expected Outputs**:
     - Success: "Displaying details for [CONTACT_NAME]."
     - Failure:
-        - If the CONTACT_ID or CONTACT_NAME does not exist: "Error: Contact not found."
+        - If the CONTACT_ID or CONTACT_NAME does not exist: `Contact not found!`
-        - If invalid command format: "Error: Invalid command format."
+        - If invalid command
+          format: `Invalid command format!          viewc: View a contact to the address book.
+Parameters: -[CONTACT_ID or CONTACT_NAME]
+          Example: viewc -Sarah`

 ---